Make Some Christmas Panetonne

 Making the Dough

-1. Once the fermentation mix has risen, in a separate big bowl, combine the egg, yolks, sugar, malt extract, vanilla extract, lemon zest, honey, the fermentation mix and 1/4 cup warm milk.
+1. Once the fermentation mix has risen, in a separate big bowl, combine the egg, yolks, sugar, malt extract, vanilla extract, lemon zest, honey, the fermentation mix, and ¼ cup warm milk.

-3. Knead until it is a soft ball, cover and let sit until it doubles in volume.
+3. Knead until it is a soft ball, cover, and let sit until it doubles in volume.

 5. After the dough has risen, mix the fruit and nuts into it.